We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 4. Restore to Factory Settings via iTunes (Data Loss)

-If force restart still does not work, and the "connect to iTunes" is displayed on your iPhone's screen, it means that the phone has entered the recovery mode.
+If force restart still does not work, and the "connect to iTunes" is displayed on your iPhone's screen, it means that the phone has entered recovery mode.
 In such a situation, there is no way to do but restore your iPhone to factory settings.
 Try the following steps:

 • If you don't see your iPhone in iTunes, put it in recovery mode by pressing the buttons just like force restart.

-• iTunes will detect your device that is in recovery mode .
+• iTunes will detect your device that is in recovery mode.
 Click on "OK" and then tap on "Restore iPhone".

 • Click "Restore" and wait for iTunes to complete the process.
-The iPhone will restart and you can set it as new or restore it from the backup you've made before.
+The iPhone will restart, and you can set it as new or restore it from the backup you've made before.

 iphone recovery mode